 If you have gestational diabetes, it's best to give birth before 41 weeks.
 Induction of labour or a caesarean section may be recommended if labour doesn't start naturally by this time.

 Earlier delivery may be recommended if your baby has grown bigger than usual, or if there are concerns about your or your baby's health or your blood sugar levels haven't been well controlled.

 Gestational diabetes normally goes away after birth.
 But women who've had it are more likely to develop:

 - gestational diabetes again in future pregnancies

 - type 2 diabetes – a lifelong type of diabetes

-You should have a blood test to check for diabetes 6 to 13 weeks after giving birth, and every year thereafter if the result is normal.
+You should have a blood test to check for diabetes six to 13 weeks after giving birth, and every year after if the result is normal.

 See your GP if you develop symptoms of high blood sugar, such as increased thirst, needing to pee more often than usual, and a dry mouth – don't wait until your next test.